natch 7 months ago

 As early as 2012 or 2013 Elon was in an interview where he said, instead of humans, sending conscious beings to Mars.
 Then later he switched to using the word human, presumably because he didn't want to freak people out and complicate the conversations.

-Koshkin a day ago
+Koshkin 7 months ago

 From today's perspective, sending people to Mars will be, more than anything, part of a new space race.

-• nine_k a day ago
+• nine_k 7 months ago

 A race suggests the presence of at least two participants that are running at the same time.
 As of now, I only see one contender with any chance to make it to the start line.